overwolf/overwolf.github.io/docs/start/using-dev-tools.md

 ## Enabling automation testing with automation flag

-To use a testing framework with your application, run the Overwolf App (overwolf.exe) with the flag "--enable-automation", and then connect the relevant framework to it.
+It is possible to use a testing framework (e.g. Selenium) with your application.
+More details [here](app-automation).

 ### Run your React app locally